HealthyGamer/CareerEvents/Tech Career Progression.md

 To talk about career paths, I think it is important to be transparent towards my own background.
 I have titled as a mid-tier dev my entire career, but throughout that time I've spent time working on things both above and below that "role", as well as moving to companies with higher and higher standards for their devs.

-- 1.5 years: Full Stack Web Dev at small SaaS company
+-1.5 years: Full Stack Web Dev at a small SaaS company

-- 2.5 years: Seftware Development Consultant at small consulting firm
+- 2.5 years: Software Development Consultant at a small consulting firm
 - 3 years: SWE2 at Microsoft
 - Currently: Backend Developer for a small startup
-- Additional Qualifications: Speaker at 6-8ish? tech conferences, active member of the Atlanta teh community & community lead on HG Discord
+- Additional Qualifications: Speaker at 6-8ish? tech conferences, an active member of the Atlanta tech community & community lead on HG Discord

 ## Titles are Not Standardized